For those wishing to follow along with the R-based demo in class, click here for the companion R script for this lecture.

 # More visual posterior checks... -----------------

-NOTE: BUGS implementations (e.g., JAGS) actually tend to use a combination of M-H and Gibbs sampling!
+BUGS implementations (e.g., JAGS, which is still widely used in ecology and environmental science) actually use a combination of M-H and Gibbs sampling!

 }